-REPRESENTATIVE OFFICE IN NIGERIA
+REPRESENTATIVE OFFICE IN NIGERIABRANCH OFFICE IN NIGERIA

 Any company conducting business in Nigeria is required to register with the corporate affairs commission (CAC).
-A Foreign company wishing to setup business operations in Nigeria must take steps in obtaining local incorporation of the Nigerian branch or subsidiary which has a separate entity in Nigeria.
+A Foreign company wishing to set up business operations in Nigeria must take steps in obtaining local incorporation of the Nigerian branch or subsidiary which has a separate entity in Nigeria.
 Another alternative option is for the foreign company to set up a representative office in Nigeria.

-Foreign companies must adhere to the strict rule has provided under Section 54 of the Companies and Allied Matters Act which dictate that “to do business in Nigeria, a foreign investor must incorporate a foreign entity in Nigeria and until it is incorporated, it shall have no place or business or address of service of documents or processes in Nigeria for any purpose other than receipt of notice or other documents as matters preliminary to incorporation under CAMA”.
+Foreign companies must adhere to the strict rule has provided under Section 54 of the Companies and Allied Matters Act which dictates that “to do business in Nigeria, a foreign investor must incorporate a foreign entity in Nigeria and until it is incorporated, it shall have no place or business or address of service of documents or processes in Nigeria for any purpose other than receipt of notice or other documents as matters preliminary to incorporation under CAMA”.

 In some of our write-ups, we discussed the procedure to register a foreign-owned company in Nigeria and how to set up a business in Nigeria.